hpc/pavilion2/docs/config.rst

 Config Directories
 ------------------

-Pavilion looks for configs in the following hierarchy by default, and uses the first one it finds.
+Pavilion looks its main ``pavilion.yaml`` config in the following hierarchy and uses the first one it finds.

--  The current directory
--  The user's home directory
+-  The user's `~/.pavilion` directory.
 -  The directory given via the ``PAV_CONFIG_DIR`` environment variable.
 -  The Pavilion lib directory **(don't put configs here)**
--  Additional config directories (the ``config_dirs`` option.

-   - These are only used when searching for test, host, and mode configs, as well as plugins.
+The pavilion.yaml file can configure additional locations to look for test, mode, and host configs, as well as plugins using the ``config_dirs`` option.
+The ``~/.pavilion`` directory is only searched for ``pavilion.yaml`` by default, but searches for other configs there can be turned on in ``pavilion .yaml``

 Each config directory can (optionally) have any of the sub-directories shown here.